vcu-oakesn/test-repo1/README.md

 Adding a change for the live demo in class.

-Noel's fun fact for the day: did you know an ostrich's eye is bigger than its head?
+Noel's fun fact for the day: did you know an ostrich's eye is bigger than its brain?